mystic-06/quik-type/README.md

 - 🚧 **Live Player Status** - See other players' progress in real-time
 - 🚧 **Synchronized Start** - All players start simultaneously
 - 📋 **Leaderboard** - Track high scores and rankings
+- 📋 **Live Cursor** - Show other player's cursor positions in realtime

 ### UI Components